dart-backend/belatuk-examples/flutter_chat/README.md

 # Flutter Chat

-A simple Flutter chatting app with backend in Angel3
+A Flutter chat application with backend in Angel3

-## Settings
+## Build

-1. Open a terminal and run the following command
+1. Open a terminal
+2. Go to `common` folder and run:

     ```bash
-    dart run build_runner build
+    dart pub get
     ```

+3. Go to `backend` folder and run:

+    ```bash
+    dart pub get
+    ```

 ## For Development/Production

-1. Open a terminal and run the following command:
+1. Open a terminal, go to `backend` folder and run the following command:

     ```bash
     dart bin/main.dart